egr314team311/team311/checkpoint_2.md

 Every team member participated in the generation of ideas, and use of ChatGPT was also used to help combine our ideas into a single design.
 We found that the most effective brainstorming came when we were just talking in a regular conversation about the class, and what we would think would be cool to build or see built.
 From that conversation we had a lot of great concepts to build off on.
 We also found that giving a title to each idea or concept, regardless of how ridiculous, made it more real and seemed more feasible to us.
 Another topic that helped us with generation was going through our stakeholders' situations and what could possibly help them in relation to environmental sensing and response.
 After a lengthy discussion, our results are shown in Appendix C.

-See Appendix D for how we sorted the ideas down to three concepts
+See Appendix D for how we sorted the ideas down to three concepts.

 ## Sort, Rank, and Group Design Concepts